Bank of America expands venture group with Goldman hire -memo

-(Reuters) - Bank of America Merrill Lynch (BAC.N) has hired former Goldman Sachs (GS.N) banking veteran Frank L. Walters to head up its venture coverage group, according to a memo obtained by Reuters.
+March 8 (Reuters) - Bank of America Merrill Lynch has hired former Goldman Sachs banking veteran Frank L. Walters to head up its venture coverage group, according to a memo obtained by Reuters.

 Walters, who is known as “Buz,” will also become vice chairman of global investment banking when he joins Bank of America later this year, the memo said.
 He will be based in Palo Alto, California and report to Chet Bozdog, global head of technology investment banking.